keptn/keptn.github.io/content/docs/0.7.x/reference/bridge/_index.md

     link="./assets/bridge_services.png"
     caption="Keptn Bridge services view with event stream">}}

 * The event stream on the right side shows information for certain steps.
-A key step in continous delivery and remediations is the evaluation of the deployment based on SLO/SLIs.
+A key step in continuous delivery and remediations is the evaluation of the deployment based on SLO/SLIs.
 The result of this evaluation step is displayed in a *Chart* and *HeatMap*:

     {{< popup_image
     link="./assets/chart_heatmap.png"